Skip to main content

 Main article image

 Is working in real estate a sure path to financial freedom?
-In the era of shows like "Selling Sunset" or "Million Dollar Listing", the profession of a real estate agent has risen to a symbol of luxury and huge commissions.
+In the era of shows like "Selling Sunset" or "Million Dollar Listing", the profession of a real estate agent has grown into a symbol of luxury and huge commissions.
 The reality, however, is much more complex.
-As professionals operating in the international market, at Globihome we only look at hard data.
+As professionals operating on the international market, at Globihome we look only at hard data.

-In this article, dedicated to real estate agents in Europe and the USA, we break down the income structure, analyze the latest reports from the National Association of Realtors (NAR), Glassdoor, Eurostat and local associations (including PFRN, IVD) and we answer the key question: how much does a real estate broker actually earn?
+In this article, dedicated to real estate agents in Europe and the USA, we break down the earnings structure, analyze the latest reports from National Association of Realtors (NAR), Glassdoor, Eurostat and local associations (including PFRN, IVD) and answer the key question: how much does a real estate broker really earn?
 If you're considering a career in this industry or want to optimize your income, this article is for you.

 How does a real estate agent earn?
-The compensation system
+Compensation systems

 Before we move on to specific amounts, we must understand that earnings in real estate rarely rely on a fixed salary.
-Unlike standard employment, a real estate agent's income is closely tied to performance.
+Unlike standard employment, a real estate agent's income is closely correlated with performance.

 Commission-Based Model

 The basis of compensation is the commission from the sale of a property or its rental.
-Market standards vary dramatically depending on the continent:
+Market standards differ dramatically depending on the continent:

-• USA: The commission usually ranges from 5% to 6% of the transaction value, split between the buying and selling side (although 2024 court rulings introduce significant changes regarding commission decoupling).
+• USA: Commission typically ranges from 5% to 6% of the transaction value, split between the buying and selling sides (although 2024 court rulings introduce significant changes here regarding commission decoupling).

-• Europe: Commissions are more varied, ranging from 1.5% in the United Kingdom to as much as 5-7% in Poland or Germany (often split between the client and the agency or covered by only one party).
+• Europe: Commissions are more varied, ranging from 1.5% in the United Kingdom to even 5-7% in Poland or Germany (often split between the client and the agency or covered by only one party).

-Modern open kitchen with a marble island, dining area, wooden cabinet fronts and large windows – interior design of the property
+Modern open kitchen with a marble island, dining area, wooden cabinet fronts and large windows – property interior design

 Profit split models (Splits)

-The fact that an agency charges a 3% commission does not mean the entire amount goes into the agent's pocket.
-The key here is commission split with the real estate office.
+The fact that the agency charges a 3% commission does not mean the entire amount goes into the agent's pocket.
+The key factor here is commission split with the real estate office.
 The most popular models are:

-2. High-Split Model (80/20, 90/10): Experienced agents receive the lion's share of the commission, but often pay high monthly "desk fees" and cover marketing costs themselves.
+2. High-Split Model (80/20, 90/10): Experienced agents get the lion's share of the commission but often pay high monthly "desk fees" and cover marketing costs themselves.

 3. 100% Commission Model: Popular in the USA (e.g., Realty ONE Group), where the agent keeps 100% of the commission, paying only a fixed transaction fee and a monthly subscription.

 4. Capping/Cycle: Model popularized by Keller Williams.
-After reaching a certain revenue threshold for the office (Cap), the agent keeps 100% of further commissions in that fiscal year.
+After the office reaches a specified revenue threshold (the Cap), the agent keeps 100% of further commissions in that fiscal year.

 If you want to earn with Globihome, feel free to contact us.
-We promote professional real estate agents worldwide for free.
-Our goal is to provide Globihome blog readers with valuable knowledge about real estate around the world.
+We promote professional real estate agents worldwide free of charge.
+Our goal is to provide Globihome blog readers with valuable real estate knowledge from around the world.
 Write to us.

 How much does a real estate agent earn in the USA?
-Report on the American market
+Report from the American market

-The market in the United States is the most transparent in terms of data.
+The United States market is the most transparent in terms of data.
 According to the latest reports from the National Association of Realtors (NAR) and data from the Bureau of Labor Statistics, the situation looks as follows.

 Averages and medians of earnings: